eWaterCycle/ewatercycle.github.io/_posts/2019-12-20-travel_adapter.md

 Of course, it also works the other way around.
 Perhaps, hydrological models will evolve to work out of the box with CF-compliant data files.
 Or maybe new conventions will emerge.
 After all, coupling earth system models is an active area of research.

-You could say that our work on ESMValTool for eWaterCycle is complete once the tool becomes obsolete.
-But until that time, it’s a very useful tool to bridge the remaining gaps.
+You could say that our work on ESMValTool for eWaterCycle II is complete once the tool becomes obsolete.
+But until that time, it’s a very useful piece of software to bridge the remaining gaps.
 For all I know, travel adapters are still around as well.
 Let's try to make them even easier to use :-).